 - represent the force on the MAPPA strategic management board

-- provide a strategic link between the force and the NPS/CRC and prison services
+- provide a strategic link between the force and the National Probation Service (NPS)/Community Rehabilitation Company (CRC) and prison services

 - integrate MAPPA and potentially dangerous persons (PDPs) policy into other areas of public protection, including policies on investigating serious sexual offences, child abuse, vulnerable adult abuse, domestic abuse, hate crime, missing persons and managing prolific and priority offenders

 - ensure local procedures are in place for the transfer of risk assessment data and other records including management activities and issues, if and when offenders or PDPs move from one force area to another